swolock/scrublet/README.md

 Python code for identifying doublets in single-cell RNA-seq data.
 For details and validation of the method, see our preprint on [bioRxiv](https://www.biorxiv.org/content/early/2018/07/09/357368).

 #### Quick start:
+For a typical workflow, including interpretation of predicted doublet scores, see the example [notebook](./examples/scrublet_basics.ipynb).

 Given a raw (unnormalized) UMI counts matrix `counts_matrix` with cells as rows and genes as columns, calculate a doublet score for each cell:
 ```python
 import scrublet as scr